Treaty of Waitangi Act 1975: Purpose

+The long title of the Treaty of Waitangi Act 1975 states that it is:

+The preamble to the Treaty of Waitangi Act 1975 states:

 Amendments

-1985 Amendment
+1985 jurisdiction extended to 1840

-The act created a Tribunal to investigate claims dating back to 1840, when the Treaty was signed.
-It also enlarged the Tribunal's membership to enable it to handle the increased number of claims.
-It also required the Tribunal to have a Māori majority.
+In 1985 the act was amended to give the Waitangi Tribunal the authority to consider claims dating back to 1840, when the Treaty of Waitangi was signed.
+It also enlarged the tribunal's membership to enable it to handle the increased number of claims.
+It also required the tribunal to have a Māori majority, although this requirement was removed in 1988.

-The 1985 amendment considerably broadened the scope of the Tribunal's inquiries and led to ongoing debate over the appropriate response by the Crown to the findings and recommendations of the Tribunal (see Treaty of Waitangi claims and settlements).
-It was part of the Fourth Labour government's policy of giving greater acknowledgment to the Treaty, as was the inclusion of references to the Treaty in other legislation, such as the State-Owned Enterprises Act 1986.
-This amendment was one of the most important steps towards making the Treaty relevant in New Zealand law and society.
+The 1985 amendment considerably broadened the scope of the tribunal's inquiries and led to ongoing debate over the appropriate response by the Crown to the findings and recommendations of the tribunal (see Treaty of Waitangi claims and settlements).
+It was part of the Fourth Labour government's policy of giving greater acknowledgment to the treaty, as was the inclusion of references to the principles of the Treaty of Waitangi in other legislation, such as the State-Owned Enterprises Act 1986.
+This amendment was one of the most important steps towards making the treaty relevant in New Zealand law and society.

-1988 Amendment
+1988 tribunal membership and hearings

-This further expanded the Tribunal's membership and abolished the requirement for a Māori majority.
-It also enabled different groups of Tribunal members to investigate different claims simultaneously.
+This amendment further expanded the tribunal's membership and abolished the requirement for a Māori majority.
+It also enabled different groups of tribunal members to investigate different claims simultaneously.

-1988 Amendment (State Enterprises)
+1988 covenants on claimed State owned enterprise land

-This amendment came about following a court case in which the government was found to be ignoring the principles of the Treaty by attempting to sell state-owned land which might be subject to Treaty claims.
-The amendment enabled covenants to be placed on such land stating that it might be claimed back by the Tribunal, even if in private hands.
-It also gave the Tribunal the power to compulsorily acquire such land.
-This is the only instance in which the Tribunal is able to issue legally binding orders.
+This amendment came about following a court case in which the government was found to be ignoring the principles of the Treaty of Waitangi by attempting to sell state-owned land which might be subject to treaty claims.
+The amendment enabled covenants to be placed on such land stating that it might be claimed back by the tribunal, even if in private hands.
+It also gave the tribunal the power to compulsorily acquire such land.
+This is the only instance in which the tribunal is able to issue legally binding orders.

-1993 Amendment
+1993 prohibition on recommendations over private land

 This amendment came about following the controversial recommendation in the Waitangi Tribunal's Te Roroa Report that the Crown purchase an area of private land for return to claimants in a settlement.
 The owners of the land argued that the recommendation devalued their properties.
-The amendment prohibits the Tribunal from recommending the return or purchase by the Crown of any private land, other than that covered by the covenants noted above.
+The amendment prohibits the tribunal from recommending the return or purchase by the Crown of any private land, other than that covered by the covenants noted above.

-2006 Amendment (Māori Purposes Bill)
+2006 all historical claims to be lodged by September 2008

-This amends section 6 of the Treaty of Waitangi Act to set a closing date of 1 September 2008 for submitting historical Treaty claims, defined as those relating to acts or omissions of the Crown prior to 21 September 1992.
+This amends section 6 of the Treaty of Waitangi Act to set a closing date of 1 September 2008 for submitting historical treaty claims, defined as those relating to acts or omissions of the Crown prior to 21 September 1992.
 It allows existing claims to be amended and does not affect the settlement of historical claims that have already been lodged, or the ability to lodge claims relating to grievances relating to acts or omissions after September 1992.